2025–26 Jordanian Pro League

-The 2025–26 Jordanian Pro League, known as The Jordanian Pro League, is the 73rd season of Jordanian Pro League since its inception in 1944.
-The season started on 31 July 2025.
+The 2025–26 Jordanian Pro League, known as the CFI Jordanian Pro League for sponsorship reasons, was the 73rd season of Jordanian Pro League since its inception in 1944.
+The season started on 31 July 2025. and finished on 8 May 2026.
+Al-Hussein won its third consecutive title.

 Al-Hussein are the defending champions of the 2024–25 season.
 Al-Sarhan and Al-Baqa'a will join as the promoted clubs from the 2024–25 Jordanian First Division League.
 They will replace Al-Sareeh, Shabab Al-Aqaba, Ma'an and Moghayer Al-Sarhan who were relegated to the 2025 Jordanian First Division League.

 Format

-Starting this season, the Jordan Football Association decided to alter the format of the Jordanian Pro League by decreasing the amount of teams from last season to ten clubs.
-In addition, the league will consist of three stages as opposed to two from previous seasons, increasing the amount of competitive matches to 27.
+Starting this season, the Jordan Football Association decided to alter the format of the Jordanian Pro League by decreasing the number of teams from last season to ten clubs.
+In addition, the league will consist of three stages as opposed to two from previous seasons, increasing the number of competitive matches to twenty-seven.

 This will be the first edition since the 2008–09 season where ten clubs get to participate in the league.

-Starting on the second leg of the season, the Jordan Football Association will introduce video assistant referee (VAR) to the league.
+On 31 January 2026, the federation unveiled a new trophy for the Jordanian Pro League.